The Best Songwriters from the Golden Age of Hollywood – Part One – The Great Composers.

 If the RKO musicals reeked of class and sophistication, over at Warner Bros., it was a far grittier affair as pre-code guys and dames started to put on a show at every opportunity.
 Thanks to the talents of Harry Warren and his partner Al Dubin, the first songwriters to write songs exclusively for the silver screen, director Lloyd Bacon and the choreographer extraordinaire Busby Berkeley delivered the first great movie musical, “42 Street,” in 1933.
 This was followed by “Gold Diggers of 1933” and “Gold Diggers of 1935” and many more until the decade’s end.

-THE MAJORITY OF THE GREAT SONGWRITING TEAMS HAD A DESIGNATED COMPOSER AND A DESIGNATED LYRICIST.
 Ralph Blane and Hugh Martin were unusual in that they both wrote the music and the lyrics to songs that were an essential part of both “Meet Me in St. Louis” and “Good News.”
+Doris Fisher and Allan Roberts seemed to have a similar relationship in the songs they wrote for “Gilda”

-“MOVIE SONGS” THAT WERE NEVER IN A MOVIE – THE FILM SCORE WAS SO HAUNTING THAT LYRICS WERE ADDED TO THE MAIN THEME OR THE INCIDENTAL BACKGROUND SCORE AFTER THE MOVIE WAS RELEASED.
+THE FILM SCORE WAS SO HAUNTING THAT LYRICS WERE ADDED TO THE MAIN THEME OR THE INCIDENTAL BACKGROUND SCORE AFTER THE MOVIE WAS RELEASED.

-Several famous songs associated with movies were never in the movie.
-The most famous example is the song “Laura” from the 1944 movie of the same name.
-David Raksin’s main theme was so popular that Johnny Mercer added lyrics, and a hit song was born.
+The most famous example is the song “Laurafrom the 1944 movie of the same name.
+David Raksin’s central theme was so popular that Johnny Mercer added lyrics, and a hit song was born.
+Mercer repeated the honor in 1964 when he added lyrics to Johnny Madel’s main theme for “The Americanization of Emily,” giving us the song “Emily.”

-Easy Living,” the song by Ralph Rainger and Leo Robin, was not in the movie “Easy Living.”
+“Easy Living,” the song by Ralph Rainger and Leo Robin, was not in the movie “Easy Living.”
 After the film’s release, Robin added the lyrics to Rainger’s background score.

-Victor Young (already represented here by three movie songs) had three of his main themes/instrumentals adapted to song by his favorite lyricists after the film’s release: “Stella by Starlight” from “ The Uninvited” (1944) (lyrics by Ned Washington), “When I Fall in Love” from “One Minute to Zero” (1952) (lyrics by Edward Heyman) and “Around the World” from “Around the World in 80 Days” (1956) with lyrics by Harold Adamson.
-All became massive hits, and, like “Love Letters” and “ My Foolish Heart,” they have entered the Great American Songbook and the jazz cannon.
+Victor Young (already represented here by three movie songs) had three of his main themes/instrumentals adapted to song by his favorite lyricists after the film’s release: “Stella by Starlight” from “ The Uninvited” (1944) (lyrics by Ned Washington), “When I Fall in Love” from “One Minute to Zero” (1952) (lyrics by Edward Heyman) and “Around the Worldfrom “Around the World in 80 Days” (1956) with lyrics by Harold Adamson.
+All became massive hits, and, like “Love Letters” and “ My Foolish Heart,” they have entered the Great American Songbook and the jazz canon.

-Bronislaw Kaper’s main theme from the now-forgotten MGM movie “Green Dolphin Street” has also become part of the Great American Songbook and the Jazz canon, thanks to such Jazz greats as Miles Davis and Bill Evans.
+Bronislaw Kaper’s central theme from the now-forgotten MGM movie “Green Dolphin Street” has also become part of the Great American Songbook and the Jazz canon, thanks to such Jazz greats as Miles Davis and Bill Evans.
 However, unlike the songs mentioned above, the theme is almost always played as an instrumental and rarely, if ever, performed as the song “(On) Green Dolphin Street,” for which Ned Washington wrote the lyrics – not among his best –after the movie was released in 1947.

 • The disqualification of Nino Rota’s Original Score for “The Godfather”

-WE THINK OF THEM AS “MOVIE SONGS” BUT THEY ARE NOT MOVIE SONGS.
-WHY NOT?
+WE THINK OF THEM AS MOVIE SONGS.

 BECAUSE THEY WERE NOT WRITTEN SPECIFICALLY FOR THE MOVIE IN QUESTION.

-One of the quintessential songs associated with the movies is Herman Hupfeld’s “As Time Goes By, “which was used to great effect when sung and “played” by Dooley Wilson in the Warner Bros. classic “Casablanca” (Michael Curtiz, 1942/1943).”However, it is not a movie song at all.
+One of the quintessential songs associated with the movies is Herman Hupfeld’s “As Time Goes By,” which was used to great effect when sung and “played” by Dooley Wilson in the Warner Bros. classic “Casablanca” (Michael Curtiz, 1942/1943).”However, it is not a movie song at all.
 Originally written for the Broadway show “Everybody’s Welcome” in 1931, it was introduced by Frances Williams.
 The song was reintroduced in “Casablanca,” where studio pianist Jean-Vincent Plummer played Wilson’s piano accompaniment.
 The song’s melody was incorporated into Max Steiner’s famous score and used as a leitmotif throughout the film.
 The rest is Hollywood history.

 The song “I’ll Be Seeing You” was composed by Sammy Fain with lyrics by Irving Kahal in 1938 and inserted into the Broadway musical “Right This Way,” which closed after fifteen performances.
-The title of the 1944 film “I’ll Be Seeing You” was taken from this song at the suggestion of the film’s producer Dore Schary.
-The song was included in the film’s soundtrack and became a huge hit when it was re-released.
+The title of the 1944 film “I’ll Be Seeing You” was taken from this song at the suggestion of the film’s producer, Dore Schary.
+The song was included in the film’s soundtrack and became a huge hit when re-released.

 A similar story concerns Frank Sinatra’s 1953 comeback smash “Young at Heart.”
 With music by Johnny Richards and lyrics by Carolyn Lee, the song was such a monumental hit that an untitled 1954 movie – which Sinatra was filming at the time with director Gordon Douglas and costar Doris Day – was not only named after the song but the song was included in both the opening and closing credits of the movie.

-Of the 167 songs listed here, 20 were introduced by Fred Astaire, 14 being from the Astaire-Rogers movies.
-Of these, six were duets WITH Rogers.
-Five were sung TO Rogers.
-One (“Change Partners”) was sung to no one in particular, although he danced with Rogers.
-Two were without Rogers.
-In addition to their six duets, Ginger Rogers got to introduce two songs of her own (“The Picolino” and “They All Laughed”) from the RKO movies.
-Together with her introduction of “We’re in the Money” from “Gold Diggers of 1933”, this gives Rogers the honor of introducing or co-introducing nine of the great songs from Hollywood’s golden age.
+Fred Astaire introduced 26 songs.
+Fourteen are from the Astaire-Rogers movies.
+Of these, five were duets WITH Rogers.
+Six were sung TO Rogers.
+One (“Change Partners”) was sung to no one in particular, although he danced with Rogers, and two were without Rogers.
 Bing Crosby introduced 15 songs.
-13 were introduced by Judy Garland (six of which were featured in “The Wizard of Oz”).
-Seven were introduced by Frank Sinatra.
+Judy Garland introduced 14 songs.
+In addition to their five duets, Ginger Rogers got to sing three songs of her own – “The Picolino,” “They All Laughed,” and “Let Yourself Go” – from the Astaire-Rogers RKO movies.
+Together with her introduction of “Shuffle Off to Buffalo” from “42nd Street” and “We’re in the Money” from “Gold Diggers of 1933”, this gives Rogers the honor of introducing or co-introducing ten songs from Hollywood’s golden age.
+Frank Sinatra introduced eight.
+Dick Powell introduced six.
+Alice Faye introduced five.
 Doris Day introduced four.
-Dick Powell also introduced four.
+Dick Haymes introduced four.
 Irene Dunne introduced three.
-Glenn Miller and his Orchestra introduced three, two featuring The Nicholas Brothers.
+Rita Hayworth introduced three (dubbed by Anita Ellis on two and Martha Mears on one).
+Danny Kaye introduced three.
+Glenn Miller and his Orchestra presented three, two featuring The Nicholas Brothers.

 Harold Arlen

-HAROLD ARLEN (18)
+HAROLD ARLEN

 YearFilm TitleSong TitleComposerLyricistDirectorIntroduced byNominationOscar